RM312/MovieRecommendation/README.md

 # 🎬 Movie Recommender System

-## Overview
+## 📌 Overview

-- This project is a Movie Recommender System that processes data in a Jupyter Notebook and uses the processed data in a Python-based UI built with Streamlit.
-The recommendation system is based on Cosine Similarity, a technique commonly used to measure the similarity between two vectors (in this case, movie features).
-The workflow is split into two parts:

-- Data Processing in Jupyter Notebook: Data cleaning, processing, and model training are performed in the MovieRecommender.ipynb.
-Cosine similarity is used to calculate the similarity between movies based on their features.
-The results, including the recommendation model, are serialized into a binary file that the main program can load.
-User Interface using Streamlit: The UI is developed using Streamlit (app.py), which provides an interactive interface where users can input their preferences and get movie recommendations.
+This project is a Content-Based Movie Recommendation System that suggests movies based on similarity between their features such as genres, cast, keywords, and overview.
+The system is built using a modular pipeline and deployed with an interactive Streamlit web application.
+The workflow is divided into two main stages:
+- Data Processing & Model Building
+Handles data cleaning, feature engineering, vectorization, and similarity computation.
+- User Interface (Streamlit App)
+Provides an interactive platform for users to select a movie and receive recommendations in real time.

 ---